In 2010, Notre Dame launched the Italian Studies at Notre Dame program. Learn more at italianstudies.nd.edu.

 An intensive language sequence (10115, 20215) concentrates the first four semesters of the basic sequence into one year.
 The intensive courses are offered each semester, and allow rapid progress toward upper-level courses (30310 and above) or full-immersion study in Italy.

-The Italian Studies Program offers undergraduates eight options: a Major, Supplementary Major, and Honors Major in each of two concentrations, plus a Minor and a combined five-year BA/MA.
+The Italian Studies Program offers undergraduates many options: a Major, Supplementary Major, and Honors Major in each of two concentrations, plus a Minor.

 The Literature and Culture Concentration is for students who want the deepest immersion in the language, and who wish to study great literature, cinema, and general Italian culture.
 This concentration corresponds to the traditional major in Italian language and culture, and is recommended also for anyone contemplating graduate work in Italian.